raharrasy/RL2019-BaseCodes/Exercise4/WolfPHCAgent/README.md

 #### Distributing the probabilities
 One thing that you need to be careful about in Wolf-PHC is  how you update your policy. **In this case, when subtracting deltas from some of the actions and redistributing it to others, follow this rule:**

 - Following point (d) in Table 2 in the paper, take some share of probabilities from actions that **does not maximize the Q-Values**.
-However, take them proportionately to the current probabilities of these actions. **As an example**, let's say your delta is 0.1 and there are two actions that does not maximise the Q-Values, **each with current probability 0.1 and 0.2 respectively**.
-Then, you need to subtract **0.1/3.0 and 0.2/3.0** respectively.
+However, take them proportionately to the current probabilities of these actions. **As an example**, let's say your **delta is 0.1** and there are two actions that does not maximise the Q-Values, **each with current probability 0.1 and 0.2 respectively**.
+Then, you need to subtract **0.1/3.0 and 0.2/3.0** from each action respectively.

 - You need to assign the subtracted probabilities from actions that do not maximise the Q-Values into actions that maximise Q(s,a).
 In this case, split the sibtracted probability equally among the actions that maximise Q(s,a).
 Let's say you have 2 actions that maximise **Q(s,a)** and the total probability subtracted is 0.1.
 Then each of these actions should receive an increase of 0.05 in their probability.